Skip to main content

 Once you have recovered your social identity, you can sign in to your Council online account.

-If you lose access to the digital identity that you used to set up your online account, contact your digital identity provider directly and follow their recovery processes.
+If you lose access to your digital identity used to set up your account, contact the provider directly.
+Follow their recovery process to regain account access.

 Once you have recovered your digital identity, you can sign in to your Council online account.